• Skip to primary navigation

 Other treats

-The most popular recipe on the site turned into a boozy, chocolate poke cake!
+The first recipe to go viral from Stress Baking turned into a boozy, chocolate poke cake!
 Rich chocolate cola cake is filled with a whiskey chocolate ganache and topped with a creamy whiskey buttercream frosting.

 Ingredients